Learn How Much and When to Use Moisturizer for Maximum Benefits

 For optimal results, after your shower, simply pat your skin dry gently with a towel, dispense the moisturizer into your hands and rub them together to warm it up.

-For your legs: Dispense a quarter-sized amount of moisturizer and apply to each leg and your torso.
+For your legs: Dispense a quarter-sized amount of moisturizer and apply it to each leg and your torso.

 For your arms: Use roughly about a nickel-sized amount on each arm.